AlexandrosEmvoliadis/IoT-applications/Parkinson_detection/README.md

 Several classifiers tested, using GridSearch Library for parameter-tuning.

-Experiments on Decision Trees reveal:
+Experiments on Decision Trees, trained on synthetic data and tested on real, reveal:
 *F1 = 92.3%, Precision = 100%, Recall = 85.7% and Accuracy = 92.86%*, trained on 2000 samples

 Experiments with PCA and Vanilla Auto-Encoder, revealed poor performance.